gijit/gi/README.md

 A quick demo of the history functionality:

 History is stored in ~/.gijit.hist, and is preserved across `gi` restarts.
-It can be edited by removed sets of lines using the `:rm a-b` command.
+It can be edited by removing sets of lines using the `:rm a-b` command.
+The `:n` command, where `n` is a number, replays history line `n`.
+With a `-` dash, a range of commands to be replayed is specified. `:10-` replays from 10 to the end of history, while `:-10` replays everything from the first line in the history, up to and including line 10. `:-` replays everything in the history, because the range endpoints have the intuitive defaults.

 Commands executed in the current session appear after the `----- current session: -----` delineator.